dbushong/async-q/README.md

 __Arguments__

 * n - The number of times to run the function.
-* fn - The promise-returning function to call n times.
+* fn(i) - The promise-returning function to call n times, passed i <- 0...n

 __Example__